ban.do Wellness

 The cornerstone product that first introduced the five areas of wellness: a functional planner for tracking progress, filled with inspiring encouragement.

-Above, a photo shared by a customer on social media.
-The name met customers where they are—reflecting the brand’s conversational tone and acting as an encouraging daily companion.
+The name of the planner met customers where they are—reflecting the brand’s conversational tone and acting as an encouraging daily companion.
+Above, a photo shared by a customer on social.

 I recruited a team of leaders from diverse industries—most of whom were first-time writers—and mentored them in creating editorial pieces for each wellness area.
-Headings and pull quotes were brought to life by illustrators to add personality and readability.
+Headings and pull quotes were brought to life by illustrators to add personality and readability, under the excellent creative direction of Ali LaBelle.

 “I have a hard time keeping track of myself, how I feel, and my goals.
 This planner makes me feel so organized and ready.
 Instead of being in survival mode, I think about friends to reach out to, meal prep, professional goals, and more.”